 - When the upload completes, your conversion will be placed in a queue and will begin at approximately 10:00 pm EST. You will be notified by your Professional Services Representative once the conversion process is complete.
 Please do not attempt to log into Amicus Cloud until you have received confirmation that the conversion is complete.

 - If you have a large database the processing of your data may take several hours, and if your Exchange Provider implements data throttling (e.g. Office365) your conversion may still be running the following morning.
 Unfortunately, it is impossible for your Professional Services Representative to estimate how long the conversion process will take.

 To begin your conversion:

 Lastly, thank you!
-Thank you for being an Amicus Attorney customer, and thank you for taking the time to follow these instructions to convert your data into Amicus Cloud.
-We are delighted that you are going to be using this product, and look forward to your suggestions on how to make it even better.
+Thank you for being an Amicus Attorney by CARET customer and thank you for taking the time to follow these instructions to convert your data into Amicus Cloud.
+We are delighted that you are going to be using this product and look forward to your suggestions on how to make it even better.

 If you encounter any problems or have any questions regarding the conversion of your data, please do not hesitate to contact our support department at 800-472-2289.